mlabs-haskell/cardano-serialization-lib-gc/README.md

 }, 500) // gc will trigger proxies and underlying pointers
 ```

+This code will not leak, but if you try to use the original package, the memory usage will steadily grow.

 If you want to use this library as a CommonJS module, use legacy [csl-gc-wrapper](https://github.com/mlabs-haskell/csl-gc-wrapper) instead.